Pylons/pylonsrtd/community/codestyle.rst

     1) Python standard library
     2) 3rd party packages
     3) Other modules from the current package

+* Wildcard Imports

+  Do *not* import all the names from a package, import just the ones that are needed.
+Single-line imports applies here as well, each name from the other package should be imported on its own line.

 * No mutable objects as default arguments